niall-thurrat/doc-pars3r/README.md

 ## What is a Document Parser?

-A parser is used to give syntactic meaning to the various parts of a language.
+A parser is used to analyse the various parts of a language or data structure.
 Doc-pars3r uses Tokenis3r to break an input text into tokens (words and closing punctuations), then builds a document from these that consists of various sentence types.

 Note: Doc-pars3r is very much a work in progress and at present only parses 3 different sentence types: regular sentences, questions and exclamations.
 It requires further work to handle other aspects of written documents, such as mid-sentence punctuation, paragraphs, titles, etc. It is for this reason that the module has not been published to npm.